scottishgovernment/mygov-assets/README.md

 # MyGov Assets

-The Mygov Assets repository provides static web assets for websites and web applications for the Scottish Government and other Scottish public sector bodies.
+The MyGov Assets repository provides static web assets for websites and web applications for the Scottish Government and other Scottish public sector bodies.

 More detailed documentation and usage notes for individual pieces of MyGov Assets can be found in the `docs` folder.